Julien Perreault/PRRLT Artiste

 He works in successive layers, letting body movements compose their own narrative.
 The artist uses natural and/or recycled materials such as sand, hemp, plastic, porcelain, and glass to produce his works.
 He uses different techniques and tools to offer maximum flexibility to his instinct.

 “I find inspiration in the news from yesterday and today.
-The consequences of global warming are everywhere.
+The consequences of climate change are everywhere.
 All you have to do is open your eyes – or use Google - to see it happening.
 The planet is sending alarm signals to humanity, which in turn is constantly sweeping them away with the back of its hand.
-My work explores key climatic events and calls on the population to act in the fight against global warming.”
+My work explores key climatic events and calls on the population to act in the fight against climate change.”